guidsen/react-simple-universal/README.md

 Creating universal apps with Redux and React is too hard.
 I want to make it easier.
 In this document I'll propose an API to create modern universal apps.

+_**This library is not production ready yet, only for development.
+Will be production ready soon!**_

 ## The Problem
 Universal rendering and routing in React combined with Redux is great.
 For big projects it can really save you ton of time.
 I've created a universal React app myself and if you ever tried it yourself, you know it's a PITA.